aGotelli/ROS-and-Qt/README.md

 ###### 3 Last steps

-At this point, it is sufficient to follow the videos for setting up everything.
-The video for setting up the environment for ROS1 are available in the following links:
+At this point, it is sufficient to follow the incoming steps which are a sum up of the videos linked below.
+The video are for set up the environment for ROS1 but the can be used in our case as well.
 ###### Video 1
     https://qtcreator-ros.datasys.swri.edu/downloads/tutorials/videos/introduction/(Part%202)%20ROS%20QT%20Intro%20-%20Import,%20Build,%20and%20Run%20Settings.mp4